Professional services firms’ views about the usefulness of website analytics are changing in our survey data

 North American firms are keenest to see analytics data most widely available across the firm, with 53% wanting it available to marketing and practice group heads and authors.

-Apart from the fact that all these groups get value from different elements of the market data, timely access is important, particularly for business development purposes.
+Apart from the fact that these groups get value from different elements of the market data, timely access is important, particularly for business development purposes if you can see named companies.

 As one general manager put it “in the old days when a partner wanted billing information they would request it from the accounts department: now they can instantly call it up.”